zulip/zulip/docs/production/authentication-methods.md

 ```
 to sync names for existing users.
 You may want to run this in a cron
 job to pick up name changes made on your LDAP server.

+### Synchronizing avatars

+Starting with Zulip 2.0, Zulip supports syncing LDAP / Active
+Directory profile pictures (usually available in the `thumbnailPhoto`
+or `jpegPhoto` attribute in LDAP) by configuring the `avatar` key in
+`AUTH_LDAP_USER_ATTR_MAP`.
+This uses the same mechanism as populating
+names: Users will automatically receive the appropriate avatar on
+account creation, and `manage.py sync_ldap_user_data` will
+automatically update their avatar from the data in LDAP.

 ### Multiple LDAP searches